usaid-cs/yesterday-i-learned/random.md

 1. Noodles contain salt.
 1. A cottage is where a [cotter](https://en.wikipedia.org/wiki/Cotter_%28farmer%29) (peasant farmer) lived.
 Cottages are horrible.
 1. Waiters/Waitresses ("waitists") first take food out of the kitchen with a tray, then take the tray to an empty table next to yours, then unload the food from that table to your table.
 They bring the tray to your table only if there are no free adjacent tables.
-1. $10 + tax a meal for a month is a thousand dollars a month.
 1. Hyderabad is at the middle of India.
 It is pronounced HIderabad.
 1. Factorials end up with lots of zeros at the end.
 That's because [every time the number reaches "10", an additional trailing zero is guaranteed.](http://www.purplemath.com/modules/factzero.htm) Every pair of 2 and 5 also add a zero.
 1. Encrypting your hard drive is useless if your backups are not encrypted the same way or stronger.
-1. Mona says that [the song starting with "O say can you see"](https://www.youtube.com/watch?v=YaxGNQE5ZLA) was a story about the Brits bombing the flag, but the Americans propped it up with bodies.
 1. Bolivia has the world's highest number of official languages, [at 38](https://en.wikipedia.org/wiki/Bolivia) (mostly indigenous).
 [Singapore is fifth at four.](https://en.wikipedia.org/wiki/List_of_countries_by_the_number_of_recognized_official_languages)
 1. If you want to learn two languages based on how official they are, [English and French](https://en.wikipedia.org/wiki/List_of_languages_by_the_number_of_countries_in_which_they_are_recognized_as_an_official_language) are probably your best bet.
 And then Arabic.
 1. The Essential phone model PH-1 just spells out "PHone".